 38. Homemade Vinegar – Why yes, you can make your own vinegar!
 Check out How to Make Homemade Vinegar.

-39. Candles – Learn how to make candles at home.
+39. Candles – Making candles at home is one of the great homesteading skills.
 I love making beeswax candles.
 They burn cleanly unlike many candles you might buy from the store.
 They also have a lovely natural scent.

 40. DIY Antibiotic – These are fairly simple to make right at home.